What is a cold press?

 CO2 extraction vs cold pressed

 Okay, so if cold pressed CBD is so great why do most companies use co2 extraction?
 Whilst cold pressed hemp produces a higher quality CBD oil, it also results in a lower yield.
-There is no doubt that CO2 is the best when it comes to extracting essential oils with high economic added value.
+There is no doubt that CO2 is the optimization when it comes to extracting essential oils with high economic added value.
 Supercritical CO2 extraction ensures the freshness of flavour, colour & odor – as well as quality, especially when used to create oils which are highly susceptible to oxidation & rancidity.
 While other extraction methods are competitively comparable, they cannot all be rated equally.
 And how oils are manufactured is essential to how the product will hold up – both on the shelf and on the market.

-Why CO2 extraction is best?
+Why CO2 extraction is optimization?

 Because oxygen-free environments and low temperatures are particularly important, especially for fragile ingredients such as Cannabis or Sea Buckthorn Seeds.